alain-lclark/sel4cp/README.md

 Note: There are different configured of the TQMa8Xx board which include different NXP SoCs and different memory configurations.
 Such modules are not supported.

+### Odroid-C2

+The Odroid-C2 single board computer features the Amlogic S905 system-on-chip and a Cortex-A53 core.

 ## Supported Configurations